 'Always with an Asian touch.
 Always with a European nuance as well.'

-"It is important to us that as much as possible is produced here in house," explains Filipe.
-"With Asian cuisine, most people think that the ingredients are transported halfway around the world before they end up on the plate.
-We want to prevent that."
-So not only do they make their own soy sauce, yuzu lemonades or hibiscus iced teas, and carry out the so typically Japanese koji fermentation in the Sōko.
-"We also make the gyozas here ourselves by hand.
-Quite an effort, but in return we know exactly what ends up in the gyoza."
+‘For us, it’s important that as much as possible is produced on the premises’, says Filipe.
+‘When it comes to Asian cuisine, most people think the ingredients are transported halfway around the world before they end up on their plate, and we want to avoid that.’At Sōko, they not only make their own soy sauce, yuzu lemonades and hibiscus iced teas but also carry out the typical Japanese koji fermentation process.
+‘We also make the gyozas ourselves by hand.
+It’s quite an effort, but it means we know exactly what goes into the gyozas.’

-The balancing act between Asian and European cuisine is not only evident on the menu, but also in the drinks: "We are often asked if we don't have Japanese beer.
-Our answer: No. Because we are not an Asian restaurant."
-To drink, in addition to local beers, there are also selected European wines, for example from France or Austria.
-"Because we think they go better with our fusion cuisine," Filipe knows.
-The cocktails also clearly bear the Sōko's signature.
-"Of course, we have classics like Gin Tonic or Moscow Mule.
-But we are much more proud of our own creations."
-For example, the Ume Oishi.
-Ingredients: Umeshu plum wine, bergamot liqueur, Campari and Supasawa.
-"Our own ideas, our own style.
+The tightrope walk between Asian and European cuisine is not only obvious on the menu but is also noticeable in the drinks.
+‘We are often asked whether we have Japanese beer.
+Our answer is no, because we’re not an Asian restaurant.’
+Along with local beers, they also offer selected European wines, for example from France and Austria.
+‘Because we think they go better with our fusion cuisine’, says Filipe.
+The cocktails also clearly bear the Sōko signature.
+‘Of course we have classics like Gin & Tonic and Moscow Mule, but we are much more proud of our own creations.’
+Such as Ume Oishi.
+It is made with Umeshu plum wine, bergamot liqueur, Campari and Supasawa.
+‘Our own ideas, our own style.’